mika-alaoutinen/desdeo-components/README.md

 Builds the application as a static Storybook application.
 Probably not a very useful feature.

 ## TODO
-- [ ] Provide option of managing component state with both useState hooks and Redux actions.
 - [ ] Probably need to setup Redux with storybook.
   - Components should never directly mutate data, but instead dispatch Redux actions.
-  An action triggers updating the data.
-  - May have to rethink the onClick behavior in ScatterChart, because it directly mutates data.
+  - May have to rethink the onClick behavior in BarChart and ScatterChart, because they directly mutate data.
-- [ ] Update ScatterSelection component so that it works correctly with data selection.
 - [ ] Try to move event handling away from chart components to container components.
-  - Event handling should probably be done on container level to reduce repetition and hide away implementation details from the chart components.